 How to register and pay for a class.
 NOTE: You cannot register yourself for this class.
 We keep it on closed enrollment to make certain that degree seeking students from VWCC do not get in.
 Once you have your student id, email that to firstname.lastname@example.org and we will help you finish the process.

 Contact Methods and Response Time: Office: I am teaching mostly distance learning so the fastest contact method is through email at email@example.com.
 I read email just about 24/7 and generally respond within 24 hours if it is not within two days of the due date.
 This includes most weekends.
 As due dates get closer, my email load increases dramatically so response may be slower (you can prevent this being a problem for you by starting early).
 I am not in my college campus much so phone call response will be much slower.
 Discussion forums will usually be answered within 24 hours.
 I will be grading right after you submit and grades will usually be posted within 48 hours of the due date.
 See more details below.

-Attendance: This is a distance learning class with assignments due in two week increments.
+Attendance: This is a distance learning class.
 There will also be Collaborate recordings that you will be expected to watch.
 “Attendance” will be determined by submission of your assignments on the due dates.